It Was Hot, We Stayed in the Water: Music and themes

 Critics described It Was Hot, We Stayed in the Water as an indie rock, lo-fi, and indie pop album.

-The album's lyricism is themed heavily on nature, influenced by Elverum's home town being in the Pacific Northwest.
+According to Elverum, the album's lyrics were inspired by the poetic nature and mysteriousness of the works by American singer-songwriter Will Oldham.
+Thematically, the lyrics on It Was Hot focus on nature, reflecting Elverum's origins in the Pacific Northwest.
 Elverum explained, "when I was 21, [...] using these big, huge natural world metaphors to try and tell my own stories, I think I couldn't see outside of it. [...]
 It was like my only vocabulary."
-The album was the first in a trilogy of albums themed on nature: It Was Hot explored the theme of water; The Glow, Pt.
-2 represented fire and air, and Mount Eerie represented rock.
-During recording, Elverum frequently visited the ocean in and around Westport, Washington, contributing to the album's theme of the ocean, lakes, and swimming.
+It Was Hot's central theme is water, beginning a trilogy of albums themed around an element of nature; The Glow, Pt.
+2 and Mount Eerie are themed around fire and rock respectively.
+During recording, Elverum frequently visited the Westport, Washington, area, which led many of the songs to focus on the ocean, lakes, and swimming.
 The album introduced the concept of the "glow" on the 11-minute track "The Glow"; the concept was explored further in The Glow, Pt.
 2. Elverum described the "glow" as a "glowing window that you see as you are freezing to death in the snow, or the light you go into supposedly when you die".